ollieellis/python_micro_skeleton/README.md

-# Python FastAPI template/skeleton #
+# Python Microsevice template/skeleton #

-* for use as a base for my FastAPI projects
+* for use as a base for my python microservices
 * it includes a basic endpoint, a Dockerfile, and a pytest test.
 * black pylint and isort are used for linting and formatting (can reduce merge confilcts)